 - Prepare for a career in equity analysis

 - Learn how to use stock analysis packages, such as Bloomberg terminals, Stock-Val, and Telerate

 - Engage in direct contact with leading financial analysts and hedge fund managers

-Students who took the course enjoyed the "real world exposure to equity research and fund management," and "hands-on experience."
+Students who took the course enjoyed the "real world exposure to equity research and fund management" and "hands-on experience."
 They also enjoyed beating the S&P, Dow, and NASDAQ indices.
 For the 2019-2020 reporting period, the SMIP was up 26% compared to the S&P 500's 16% gain.
 In the last decade the SMIP outperformed the S&P 500 by 13%.
-For the 2018 calendar year, when the major stock indices were all down, the SMIP outperformed the S&P 500 by 428 and the NASDAQ by 66.
-The Student Managed Investment Portfolio's gain for the 2016-17 year was 22.24%, outperforming the gains of its 2016 benchmark indices: the Dow Jones Industrial Average (DJIA) 14%, S&P 500 9.4%, and NASDAQ 7.5%.
+For the 2018 calendar year, when the major stock indices were all down, the SMIP outperformed the S&P 500 by 3%.
+For the 2017 calendar year, SMIP returned 28.4%, outperforming its benchmark indices: the Dow Jones Industrial Average (DJIA) 25.1%, the S&P 500 19.4%, and the Nasdaq Composite 26.8%.

 Permission of the instructor is required to register for this course.
 Interested students should come in to see Professor Ron Filante.
 All majors are welcome.

 To expedite the process, submit a brief application with the following information: